 - Cancellation between 56-30 days prior to arrival:

 we guarantee a refund of 70% of the total travel amount or you can postpone your trip without any extra charge to a date until December 2022.

 - Cancellation within 30 days prior to arrival:

 unfortunately we cannot guarantee a refund but we will do everything we can to minimize the costs for you.
 We do hope that you are able to shift your planned holiday to a later moment so we can still organize this wonderful trip for you.
 In that case we will only charge the actual costs that we incur for rebooking.

 We advise to always contact your insurance company to check to what level you are covered for COVID-19.

-* The above conditions apply to new bookings made before 1st April 2021, for traveling until December 2021.
+* The above conditions apply to new bookings made before 31st December 2021 for travelling till June 2022.
 In case you rebook to a different travel season, additional costs for accommodation may apply.
 The free cancellation policy is offered in conjunction with the majority of our accommodation partners but this arrangement does not cover all lodges.